linode/docs/docs/applications/containers/beginners-guide-to-LXD-reverse-proxy/index.md

 {{< /output >}}

     {{< note >}}
-Each website configuration file has two pairs of `listen` directives, HTTP and HTTPS respectively.
-The first is the original pair for HTTP we have added in a previous section.
-The second pair is the one added by certbot for HTTPS.
+Each website configuration file has two pairs of `listen` directives: HTTP and HTTPS, respectively.
+The first is the original pair for HTTP that was added in a previous section.
+The second pair was added by certbot for HTTPS.
 These are pairs because they they cover both IPv4 and IPv6.
 The notation `[::]` refers to IPv6.
 When adding the parameter `proxy_protocol`, add it before the `;` on each line as shown above.
 {{< /note >}}

 1. Restart NGINX.